Hartsfield–Jackson Atlanta International Airport: Terminals

-Hartsfield–Jackson Atlanta International Airport has two terminals and seven concourses with a total of 192 gates.
-The Domestic Terminal is located on the west side of the airport and the Maynard H. Jackson Jr. International Terminal is on the east side of the airport.
-The terminals and concourses are connected by the Transportation Mall, a pedestrian tunnel with a series of moving walkways and The Plane Train, an automated people mover.
-All international arrivals are processed in Concourses E and F; Concourse F is the only concourse in the airport that has a gate that can support an Airbus A380, the largest passenger aircraft in the world.
-All non-Delta international carriers operate their ATL flights from this terminal, including Delta’s Skyteam partners such as Aeromexico, Air France, KLM, Korean Air and Virgin Atlantic.
+International flights operate in Concourses E and F. Concourse F is the only concourse in Hartsfield–Jackson that has a gate that can support an Airbus A380, the largest passenger aircraft in the world.
+All non-Delta international carriers operate their ATL flights from this terminal, including Delta's partners such as Air France, KLM, Korean Air, LATAM, Virgin Atlantic, Scandinavian, and WestJet.
+Aeromexico operates in Concourse E. Some WestJet flights operate in Concourse D.